waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Explored northern section of Route 2 (south of Pewter City connection).
 No trainers found in this area.
 Funds remain at ¥156.
 *   Explored southern section of Route 2 (north of Viridian City connection, up to VF North Gate).
 No trainers found in this area either.

-# Current Plan of Action (Turn 5056)
+# Current Plan of Action (Turn 5157)
-1.  **Immediate Goal:** Reach Pewter City using `exploration_planner_agent` to ensure efficient navigation past known obstacles on Route 2.
+1.  **Immediate Goal:** Explore the eastern map connection from Pewter City to find trainers or other resources for funds.
-2.  **Pewter City Actions:**
-    *   Systematically explore Pewter City for unbattled trainers to earn money (¥156 is critically low).
-    *   Prioritize areas not yet thoroughly explored (e.g., eastern residential areas, any accessible buildings not yet checked).
+2.  **Rationale:** All known trainers in Pewter City are non-battling.
+Funds are critically low (¥156), and FLAREE (6HP) needs healing.
-    *   Keep FLAREE (6HP) benched and safe.
-SPARKY or SPROUT (both Lv12 cap) will lead.
+3.  **Party Management:** Keep FLAREE benched.
+SPARKY or SPROUT (both Lv12 cap) will lead to maximize escape chance from wild encounters if not training.
-3.  **Contingency:** If no trainers are found in Pewter City, re-evaluate options for earning money.
-This might involve checking if any items can be sold, or if there's an alternative route with trainers accessible from Pewter City (e.g., the eastern connection if reachable).
+4.  **Contingency:** If the eastern route yields no funds, re-evaluate options.
+This might include selling items (Poké Ball is the only one, not ideal), or exploring other accessible routes if any exist and were missed.
-4.  **Long-term:** Once sufficient funds are acquired for healing/items, and FLAREE is no longer at critical risk, reassess readiness for challenging Brock.
+5.  **Long-term:** After securing funds and healing FLAREE, reassess readiness for challenging Brock.

 # Pewter City Navigation Notes (Continued)
 *   Column X=22 has several impassable segments: (22,22), (22,25), (22,26), (22,27).
 This blocks east-west travel through rows 22, 25, 26, 27 at this column.